-- Overall, we rate Slate, moderately Left Biased based on story selection and editorial positions that favor the left and High for factual reporting due to proper sourcing and a clean fact check record.
+- Overall, we rate Slate, moderately Left Biased based on story selection and editorial positions that favor the left and Mostly Factual for reporting due to proper sourcing but a few failed fact checks.

-Slate is an online magazine that covers the topics of News and Politics, Culture, Entertainment, Technology and Business.
-In 1996, Slate was founded by the former editor of The New Republic and co-host of CNN’s“Crossfire, Michael Kinsley and published by Microsoft Corp.
-Slate was originally headquartered in Seattle, however they are now currently based in New York City.
-The Washington Post Company acquired Slate in 2004.
-After Amazon’s Jeff Bezos acquired the Washington Post (Newspaper) from the Washington Post Company, the Washington Post Company retained ownership of its group of seven television stations, higher education company Kaplan, The Slate Group and in 2013, changed its name to Graham Holdings Company.
+Slate is an online magazine that covers the topics of News and Politics, Culture, Entertainment, Technology, and Business.
+In 1996, they were founded by the former editor of The New Republic and co-host of CNN’s“Crossfire, Michael Kinsley, and published by Microsoft Corp.
+Slate was originally headquartered in Seattle; however, they are now currently based in New York City.
+The Washington Post Company acquired them in 2004.
+After Amazon’s Jeff Bezos acquired the Washington Post (Newspaper) from the Washington Post Company, the Washington Post Company retained ownership of its group of seven television stations, higher education company Kaplan, The Slate Group, and in 2013, changed its name to Graham Holdings Company.

 Funded by / Ownership

-Slate is owned by Graham Holdings Company, and according to it’s about page, Slate does not charge for access and relies on digital advertising for revenue.
-Slate offers bonus and ad free podcasts and other shows through a Slate Plus membership, which was launched in 2014.
-Slate is also a member of Amazon Associates; “When readers click on a link from a Slate article to Amazon.com, Slate earns a percentage of the purchase.”
+Graham Holdings Company owns slate, and according to its about page, they do not charge for access and rely on digital advertising for revenue.
+Slate offers bonus and ad-free podcasts and other shows through a Slate Plus membership launched in 2014.
+Slate is also a member of Amazon Associates; “When readers click on a link from an article to Amazon.com, Slate earns a percentage of the purchase.”

 Analysis / Bias

 In review, Slate has a politically progressive, liberal stance throughout their political articles.
 They publish political news with moderately emotionally loaded headlines such as “The Government Shutdown Is Going to Hurt More People Each Day It Continues” and “EPA Proposes Nixing Obama-Era Rule on Mercury From Coal Plants.”
-Slate always sources to credible media outlets such as: Associated Press, Bloomberg, Reuters, The Hill, Washington Post, and New York Times.
-Slate also covers a wide variety of topics, including reviews and articles about films.
+They always source credible media outlets such as Associated Press, Bloomberg, Reuters, The Hill, Washington Post, and New York Times.
+Further, they also cover a wide variety of topics, including reviews and articles about films.

-Overall, we rate Slate, moderately Left Biased based on story selection and editorial positions that favor the left and High for factual reporting due to proper sourcing and a clean fact check record.
-(5/15/2016) Updated (M. Huitsing 12/30/2018)
+Overall, we rate Slate, moderately Left Biased based on story selection and editorial positions that favor the left and Mostly Factual for reporting due to proper sourcing but a few failed fact checks.
+(5/15/2016) Updated (M. Huitsing 06/30/2022)